 When I got my first mirrorless camera, I was all too happy to ditch my bloated DSLR.
 For the first time in years, I had a reasonably-sized camera with truly professional image quality — and I was excited to pair it with the exact right strap.

-30 years prior, When I “borrowed” my dad’s camera (a Fujica ST701 [which I still have]), the strap left a lot to be desired.
+30 years prior, When I “borrowed” my dad’s camera (a Fujica ST701 — which I still have), the strap left a lot to be desired.
 It was far bulkier than necessary, especially for a small 35mm SLR.
 Its oversized metal hardware was uncomfortable under my hand, and left a telltale wake of scratched paint on the camera.
-Stylish as it was, combining both velour and embroidery, it would become a relic of that bygone era — no doubt bested by any number of straps in this second decade of the new millennium…
+Stylish as it was, combining both velour and embroidery, it would become a relic of that bygone era — no doubt bested by any number of modern straps…

 …except it wasn’t.